NajeebClouds/Binary-Coded-Genetic-Algorithm/README.md

 # Genetic Algorithm for Optimization in MATLAB

-This MATLAB script implements a basic Genetic Algorithm (GA) to solve basic optimization problem (single Objective).
+This MATLAB script implements a basic Genetic Algorithm (GA) to solve basic optimization problem (**single objective**).
 The GA operates by creating a population of potential solutions, represented as binary strings, and iteratively improving them through genetic operations like crossover and mutation.

 ## Key Features